The Photographer

 In the photo, you can see him crouched on the floor, his vibrant green eyes the focus of the piece as darkness surrounds the rest of the scene.
 His brown, shaggy hair falls loosely over his forehead, giving him a male model-esque look.
 You can’t see the red of his wrists, but you can make out my shadow, tall and dominating, a threatening presence, not in the background, but the foreground of the photo.
 The contrast of the shadow with his eyes is quite… beautiful.
 I’m proud of myself.
 That’s some of my best work to date.

 I stare at the lustrous olive skin of my model, in awe of the glow his sweat has caused.
-It is a product of the fear, evidence of my power.

 So soft.
 Duvet cover, bunny fur… man’s flaccid penis staring you directly in the eye, winning the award for the least impressive looking thing ever.
 It asks me, ‘Why the fuck would you want to touch me?’
 I say, ‘It’s my rite of passage.
 As a thing with breasts and a gaping hole between her legs, society expects me to be physically and spiritually inclined to touch a penis.
 To marvel at it.
 To go, wow.
 To compare it to the seven wonders of the world.
 To go utterly googly-eyed over the caveman’s genitals even though I think it is absolutely, positively the most heinous, unsexiest thing ever to exist.’